Mahdi-Razi-Gandomani/seam-carving/README.md

 # Seam Carving

 ## Overview
-This project implements **content-aware image resizing** using **seam carving**, a technique that intelligently removes pixels from an image while preserving its most important visual content.
+This project implements **content-aware image resizing** using **seam carving**, a technique that intelligently removes or inserts pixels from an image while preserving its most important visual content.

 Two methods are used for finding seams:
-- **Dijkstra’s Algorithm** — a graph-based approach using shortest path computation.
+- **Dijkstra's Algorithm** — a graph-based approach using shortest path computation.
 - **Dynamic Programming** — an optimized method that reduces computation time.

 | Original Image | Simple Cropping | Seam Carving |